xdoko01/pgRPG/pyrpg/docs/quest.md

 ## Templates
 Template can be defined
  - as external file
- - as part of `templates` section within the quest
+ - as part of `templates` section within the scene

 Examples of possible json template definitions